 The five points that I will explain here will help you to get started.

 1. Start with short treks

-For you first solo trek, choose something small, like a two day trek.
+For your first solo trek, choose something small, like a 2-day trek.
 The Indiahikes DIY section has several options.
 These guides give you a fair idea of the itinerary.
 Once you gain some experience, gradually increase the duration to 3 days and so on.